gothic-hedge-society/fintech.trading.competition/README.md

 The FINTECH program at Duke is inclusive and welcoming.
 Participation is welcome and encouraged, so please help spread the word!
-Standings for the top 10 traders will be posted here and updated daily as data become available.
+Standings for traders will be posted here and updated daily as data become available.
 This site will continue to grow as new features are brought onboard so be sure to check back often for updates!!!